TBj93/movie_api/Readme.md

 ## Requirements
--Access to a hosted database on Atlas (mongoDB) -latest nvm and node version
+- Access to a hosted database on Atlas (mongoDB)
+- latest nvm and node version

 ## Technology used